 Also, during your free time, make sure to visit the Puente Nuevo, a bridge that spans the El Tajo gorge, and try to fit in as many activities I listed above as possible.
 It’s definitely possible as Ronda is walkable and it’s easy to get around.

-Finally, be sure to try some of local wine!
+Finally, be sure to try some of the local wine!
 Ronda is home to some excellent wineries, and you will not be disappointed with the quality of the wine on offer.

 Is Ronda Worth Visiting?

 Ronda is definitely worth visiting and it’s one of my favorite places to visit in Spain.
-The town is situated on a plateau high above a river gorge and offers stunning views of the surrounding countryside.
+The town is situated on a plateau high above a river gorge and offers breathtaking views of the surrounding countryside.

 Should I Take a Day Trip from Seville to Ronda?

-Yes, taking a tour from Seville is not only the most comfortable option but also the cheapest – the food, the guide, and transportation are included, so you basically get the full package.
+Yes, taking a white villages tour from Seville is not only the most comfortable option but also the cheapest – the food, the guide, and transportation are included, so you basically get the full package.

 Known for its beautiful scenery and rich history and located about 2 hours from Seville, Ronda is the perfect day trip for anyone who wants to experience a bit of everything Spain offers.